ITE-Sarawak-Campus-Miri/WRO2022-I-ROBONATOR-FEC/README.md

 The `MAIN` part is the main part of the software.
 It contains the main program of the vehicle.

 ## Round 1
 Round 1 is known as qualifying round.
 Our teams will programmed the robot vehicle to run in a proper way that will not knock on the wall.
 The ultrasonic sensor will be set up to make sure the vehicle is in certain distance away from the wall.
-Next, when the color sensor detected the blue or orange color, the steering will react by turning left or right according to the match direction.
+Next, when the color sensor detected the orange line, the vehicle will react by turning left.
+When the color sensor detected blue line, the cehicle will react by turning right.

 ## Round 2
 For round 2, the main core of programming used is also same with the round 1.
 However, sensors such as Pixy2 are being used to avoid hitting the obstacles.
 In the beginning, the robot will start to run in certain distance away from the wall.
 When the Pixy2 sensed the green pillar, the robot will turn the steering to the left and when the Pixy2 sensed the red pillar, the robot's steering will turn to right.
 The gyro sensor will make sure the robot vehicle to run in the midde of the field.